turingschool/career-development-curriculum-site/module_one/index.md

 1. **1 networking activity:**
    * Create one networking goal from the [Week 2 lesson](/module_one/mod1_week2) to complete by the end of the module.
-   * **Due date #1: EOD Friday of Week 4**, submitted through survey shared in your channel.
-You should submit information either on the networking that you've already done and the results OR your plan to have it completed by the end of Week 5
+   * **Due by EOD Friday of Week 5** submitted through end of mod survey (below).
+You should submit information on the networking that you've engaged in during Mod 1 and the results.
-   * **Final due date: EOD Friday of Week 5** through the end of mod survey (below)
 2. **LinkedIn rough draft** that includes:
    * Professional-looking headshot
    * Updated headline statement
    * Summary statement using your professional story
    * Turing added to Experience and Education sections
-   * **Due date #1:** Submit your LinkedIn URL through a survey sent to your channel by **EOD Friday of Week 4.** You will receive feedback on your LinkedIn draft by mid-week Week 5
+   * **Due date #1:** Submit your LinkedIn URL through [this survey](https://airtable.com/shrC9S9ymEtpUWWw9) by **EOD Friday of Week 4.** If you are missing any elements of your LinkedIn, you will receive feedback by mid-week Week 5.
    * **Final due date: EOD Friday of Week 5** through the end of mod survey (below)
 3. Complete [end of mod self-evaluation survey](https://airtable.com/shrogjoSu2mYqqlmR) by **EOD Friday of Week 5**